MilanMisak/pixlserv/README.md

 As Heroku uses an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) which doesn't allow persistent storage of data you will need to use Amazon S3.
 Please make sure you have a bucket and a user authorised to access the bucket using the instructions in the [Amazon S3](#amazon-s3) section below.

-Clone this repository anywhere on your disk.
+Clone this repository somewhere on your disk.
 If you do not plan to run the server locally it doesn't need to be in Go's workspace.

-Important: switch to the `heroku` branch:
+Navigate to the project directory and switch to the `heroku` branch:

 ```
 git checkout heroku